The Most Underrated Stops Along the Pacific Coast Highway

 The Santa Maria Valley

-Along with A+ beer and wine, Santa Maria is also home to the Hitching Post—but before you start brushing up your Paul Giamatti impression, know this isn’t the one from Sideways.
+You might also want to stop by the Hitching Post—but before you start brushing up your Paul Giamatti impression, know this isn’t the one from Sideways.
 That one is in Buellton, but the Casmalia original is just as memorable.
 Walk inside and you’re hit with the smells of a modern restaurant and a backyard barbecue, an earthy blend of smoke and garlic that makes the hour-long wait tolerable.
 The food holds up, too, and will make you appreciate the smoky intricacies of a fine, flame-broiled piece of beef.

 The Luffa Farm